 Lastly, residents have participated in several past and ongoing Failure Mode and Effect Analysis (FMEA) projects in the department.

-All residents are guaranteed 6 to 12 months of research time during their PGY-4 or PGY-5 year.
+All residents are guaranteed months of research time during their PGY-4 or PGY-5 year.
 Additional research time is evaluated on an individual basis where the specific length of research time afforded each resident will be based on the nature and quality of the proposed research, as determined in advance by the department’s research committee, headed by the program director and chairman.
 Residents have the discretion of tailoring their research in the form of biological laboratory research, clinical research, or medical physics research.
 Basic research opportunities will not be limited to radiation research, but will be open to any cancer-related laboratory programs associated with the School of Medicine, Comprehensive Cancer Center, School of Veterinary Medicine, Lawrence Livermore National Laboratory or the campus in Davis.
 During the allocated research time, residents will specifically be free of all clinical responsibilities and will also not be expected to take call assignments.
 To improve research mentorship and access to research support staff, residents are also encouraged to attend the department’s quarterly research meeting and participate in the Annual Research Day Retreat.
 To facilitate resident research, analytical databases have recently been devised with the assistance of the medical school’s Information Technology group, and queries are available for residents.
 Additionally, residents have access to a full-time, dedicated research coordinator, who is available to residents to provide research support and to assist with regulatory matters such as preparing applications to the Institutional Review Board (IRB).
-Lastly, residents are encouraged to attend the semi-annual meeting of the Radiation Therapy Oncology Group (RTOG) to learn more about clinical trial development and current clinical treatment approaches.
+Lastly, residents have the ability to attend national meetings such as; NRG and ASTRO to learn more about clinical trial development and current clinical treatment approaches.